-33 Welfare and Pension Benefits - There was an increase in the amount of benefits of the general social security for the urban and rural public, mainly driven by growth in pensions.
-It rose from 11.6 million in 1988 to more than 27 million in 2009.
+33 Welfare and Pension Benefits - There was a growing amount of benefits of the general social security scheme for the urban and rural public, driven mainly by growth in pensions.
+It rose from 11.6 million in 1988 to over 27 million in 2009.